Mingzhe-W/zkgraph/zkInsurrance/README.md

 ## ![logic](./logic.jpg)

 Traditionally, when something is broken and we file a claim for our insurance,  you need to show them your proof of purchase/ proof of ownership.
-It usually involved a lot to human work and there is very few standaradization about proof of purchase: what counts and what not?
-With blockchain, the transaction is the nature proof of purchase.
-We can lerveage this along with zkgraph to make it even easier for a insurrance company to automatically deal with such claim.
+It usually involves a lot of human work and there is very little standardization about proof of purchase: what counts and what not?
+With blockchain, the transaction is the natural proof of purchase.
+We can leverage this along with zkgraph to make it even easier for an insurance company to deal with such claims automatically.

-User only need to submit their transaction block_id and that's it.
-Other stuffs will be handled by insurance policy writen in zkgraph.
+A user only needs to submit their transaction block_id and that's it.
+Other stuff will be handled by the insurance policy written in zkgraph.